-Brees completed just five of 12 passes for 34 yards in the first half, and 13 of those came on a meaningless gain before the first half ran out.
+In the first half Brees completed just 5-of-12 passes for 34 yards, and 13 of those yards came on a meaningless gain before the first half ran out.
 All-Pro tight end Jimmy Graham was held without a catch until 13 seconds remained in the game.
 It was reminiscent of the Seahawks' 34-7 win over New Orleans on Dec.
 2, when the Saints gained just 188 yards.
-On Saturday, the Seahawks led 16-0 at the half on a Marshawn Lynch 15-yard touchdown run and three field goals.
+The Seahawks led 16-0 at the half on a Marshawn Lynch 15-yard touchdown run and three field goals.

 The Seahawks' offense couldn't put the game away, and the Saints had a chance to at least tie it late in the fourth quarter.
 On a badly underthrown ball by Brees, Earl Thomas and Byron Maxwell went up for the interception and tipped it back to Saints receiver Robert Meachem – shades of the Auburn play that beat Georgia during the college football season – and Meachem gained 52 yards to put the Saints in Seahawks' territory with just less than five minutes to go.
 But the Saints stalled after that, and Shayne Graham missed his second field goal of the game.

-Seattle's offense made two big plays in the second half: they came on consecutive downs and put the game away.
+The Seahawks offense made two big plays in the second half, they came on consecutive downs and put the game away.
 Doug Baldwin made a great catch for 24 yards on third-and-3 with 2:48 left to put the Seahawks into New Orleans' territory.
 Then Lynch ran around left tackle for a 31-yard touchdown, and that gave Seattle a 23-8 lead with 2:40 left.

 The Saints scored with 26 seconds left, recovered the onside kick, but the game ended when Marques Colston tried throwing across the field after a catch, and a 10-second runoff for a forward pass penalty ran out the clock.